Build a solid foundation for your writing in this two-week crash course on English grammar and usage.

 We will cover some of the most misused and mixed up expressions.
 We’ll also talk about how to determine the best word and avoid collective bad habits.
 We’ll also talk about how to enliven your prose by choosing the best words and eliminating fluff words that water down your message.

-The concept of style and how it relates to how the English grammar
+The concept of style and how it relates to English grammar

 We will talk about what “style” means in terms of grammar, word usage, punctuation, etc. The rules of English grammar and usage are not hard and fast.
 They can change depending on the context, the intended reader, and the structural logistics of a piece of written work.
 We will talk about style guides and how to use them with your new knowledge of basic English grammar.